The best places to visit in May for those last rays of sunshine

 - May weather: 23°C, spring.

-- Top May events: Museum of Ice Cream (22 April-29 May), Obscura Day (6 May), Angel City Heritage Music and Arts Festival (6-7 May), National Public Gardens Day at the Getty (12 May), Los Angeles Asian Pacific Arts Festival (27 April-11 May).
+- Top May events: Master of Taste (6 May), Pop Up Magazine (12 May), Angel City Heritage Music and Arts Festival (20 May), Los Angeles Asian Pacific Arts Festival (3-12 May).

 - Best for: City slickers, tourist attractions, that big US road trip.